 ARTICLE 2.
 THE DURATION OF THE FESTIVAL

-The festival will take place at the Riches-Claires (24, rue des Riches-Claires - Brussels) ans Cinema Aventure (15, rue des Fripiers- Brussels) fom January the 20th till January the 23th, 2022 (dates may be moved due to sanitary duration).
+The festival will take place at the Riches-Claires (24, rue des Riches-Claires - Brussels) ans Cinema Aventure (15, rue des Fripiers- Brussels) fom January the 19th till January the 23th, 2022 (dates may be moved due to sanitary duration).
 If the festival cannot attend physically, a virtual edition will be organized.

 ARTICLE 3.
 TERMS OF ADMISSION

 3.1 Registrations must be submitted between the 15th of March (from 00h00) until the 1st of November 2021, using the digital platform FilmFreeway (for submission fees, see the FilmFreeway catergories).